damiakadiri/damiakadiri/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning frontend web development.
 - 💞️ I’m looking to collaborate on frontend projects.
-- 📫 How to reach me, my email-amosakadiri2@gmail.com & twitter-@damioflyf
+- 📫 How to reach me, my email-amosakadiri2@gmail.com & linkedin-Amos Akadiri

 <!---
 damiakadiri/damiakadiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.